List of colonial governors of Massachusetts: Massachusetts Bay Colony: 1629–1686, 1689–1692

 The Massachusetts Bay Company was established in 1628 and was funded in part by investors in the failed Dorchester Company.
 In that year, the company elected Matthew Cradock as its governor and received a grant from the Plymouth Council for New England for land roughly between the Charles and Merrimack Rivers.
 The company dispatched John Endecott and a small company of settlers to Massachusetts Bay not long after acquiring the grant.
 In 1629, the company received a royal charter as a means to guarantee its grant against other claims, and elected Endecott as the first colonial governor, while Cradock continued to govern the company in London.
 In August 1629, the shareholders reorganized the company so that the charter could be removed to the colony, merging corporate and colonial administration.
 John Winthrop was elected governor in October, but did not formally take charge of the colony until he arrived in 1630.
 Colonial officials (governor, deputy governor, and the council of assistants) were elected annually from then on by the freemen of the colony.
-The governorship was dominated by a small group of early settlers who sought to ensure that the vision of a Puritan settlement was maintained; Richard Bellingham, John Leverett, and Simon Bradstreet all served extended terms, in addition to Winthrop and Endecott, and Thomas Dudley served 4 1-year terms.
+From 1641, the colony included Old Norfolk County which was split off in 1679 to form the Province of New Hampshire.
+The governorship was dominated by a small group of early settlers who sought to ensure that the vision of a Puritan settlement was maintained; Richard Bellingham, John Leverett, and Simon Bradstreet all served extended terms, in addition to Winthrop and Endecott, and Thomas Dudley served four 1-year terms.
 All these men also served in positions of importance when they were not serving as governor.

 The colony's governance and religious attitudes came under greater scrutiny following the restoration of Charles II to the throne in 1660, which led to the revocation of its charter in 1684.

 King James II then established the Dominion of New England, an appointed regime which was strongly against the will of the American colonists.
 It took effect in 1686 and lasted until 1689, when the Glorious Revolution toppled James, and colonists in Massachusetts immediately arrested the Dominion's governor Sir Edmund Andros.

 The colony reverted to its previous rule on a provisional basis, because it then lacked any sort of legal charter.
 In 1691, King William III merged the colonies of Plymouth and Massachusetts Bay along with the territory of Maine, the islands south of Cape Cod (including Martha's Vineyard, Nantucket, and the Elizabeth Islands), and Nova Scotia (which included New Brunswick) to form the Province of Massachusetts Bay.
 This new governmental structure took effect in 1692, with the arrival of the new royal governor Sir William Phips.